-79Visit the ARPA-E PERFORM Workshop website, https://arpa-e.energy.gov/?q=workshop/performance-based-energy-resource-feedback-optimization-and-risk-management, and the presentation: PERFORM_Mod.ppt at the bottom of the website for additional slides on how the asset offer may vary based on the time stage.
+79Visit the ARPA-E PERFORM Workshop website, https://arpa-e.energy.gov/?q=workshop/performance-based-energyresource-feedback-optimization-and-risk-management, and the presentation: PERFORM Mod.ppt at the bottom of the website for additional slides on how the asset offer may vary based on the time stage.
+80 Note that there are more ancillary services than what is specified in this figure.